umd-coding-workshop/workshops/tutorial1/exercise2/README.md

 The chmod command allows you to change permissions on files and directories.
 Use the man command to read the full documentation for chmod.

+10) Now you should be able to view the contenst of no.txt:

+    cat no.txt

-10) Additionally, the chown command can be used to change the file owner.
+11) Additionally, the chown command can be used to change the file owner.
 It is unlikely that you will need to use this command while working with your own files.